Liphook Golf Club: Course Review, Tee Times and Key Info

 Back over on the clubhouse side of the road at the 15th, what was an awkward hole with internal OOB and which cambered the wrong way has been transformed via a new tee into a straighter, fairer, risk-reward par 4.

-The two all-new holes at what are now the 8th and 9th are bedding in very well.
+I think that the two all-new holes at what are now the 8th and 9th have bedded in very well.
 The former is a gorgeous mid-length par 3, while the latter is a shortish dogleg par 4 where you must be far enough long and left with your drive to open up the approach to a sloping green.
 As for the merging of the 10th and 11th, it seems Mackenzie was actually realising a suggestion that Tom Simpson had made to the club by letter way back in the 1930s.

 Get the Golf Monthly Newsletter